nullbite-coder/celery_eye/README.md

 CELERY_ACCEPT_CONTENT = ["json"]
 CELERY_TASK_SERIALIZER = "json"
 CELERY_TIMEZONE = os.getenv("DEFAULT_TIMEZONE", "UTC")  # or your desired timezone
+CELERY_LOG_DIR = BASE_DIR / "logs"  # or any path like "/var/logs/celery_eye/ or your path mount in your docker volumes"

 ```

 Make sure you have **Redis running** locally or remotely.